memadsen/memadsen/README.md

 - 👋 Hi, I’m Mike Madsen
 - 👀 I’m interested in MLOps, automation, workflows and pipelines
 - 🌱 I’m currently learning Graph Neural Networks, Meta Analysis and MLops-for-ML-deployments.
-- 💞️ I’m looking to collaborate on code for infra-as-code, large-language-models.
+- 💞️ I’m looking to collaborate on code for infra-as-code and large-language-models.
 - 📫 How to reach me:

 <!---